Table of Contents

 In this QAction, you will typically also update the state column of the corresponding row.

-Step 3: Running the QAction after the response
+Step 3: Run the QAction after the response

 The last step runs the QAction specified in the qactionAfter option of the multi-threaded timer.